University of Hawaii-West Oahu logo

 Key Highlights

-• Recognized as the fastest-growing public baccalaureate college in the U.S. in 2019.
+• Named the fastest-growing public baccalaureate college in the US in 2019.

-• Hosts one of the most diverse student populations among four-year public institutions.
+• Recognized for having one of the most diverse student populations among four-year public institutions.

 • Offers comprehensive baccalaureate degrees in liberal arts and professional studies.

-• Strongly supports and integrates the study of Hawaiian language, history, and culture.
+• Dedicated to fostering the study of Hawaiian language, history, and culture.

 Timeline